-Take the whole family to play tourist for a day, reveling in the bustle, excitement and history of Hollywood.
-You can hit Hollywood Boulevard and the Wax Museum, the Walk of Fame and the Chinese Theater.
+Take the whole family to Hollywood and play tourist for the day, reveling in the bustle, excitement, and history of good old Hollywood.
+You can hit Hollywood Blvd. and the Wax Museum, the Walk of Fame and the Chinese Theater.
 Go ahead and let everyone have a go at slipping their fit into their favorite celebrity’s footprint.
-And perhaps take in a tour or show at the El Capitan Theatre where your movie is accompanied with a live stage show.
+And perhaps take in a tour or show at the El Capitan Theatre where your movie is accompanied by a live stage show.
 Sure it seems touristy (and it is!), but you know what?
 It's also a lot of fun, and your guests will have a blast.

 What are your sure-fire ways to entertain visiting relatives?
 Let us know any super tips we missed in the comments below.